How much holiday you should get

 Your employer can choose to give you more holiday than the statutory entitlement.
-Look in your contract or written terms of employment outlining your job rights and responsibilities to find out how much holiday you get.
+Your contract's written document should say how much holiday you get.

-If you work full time over 5 (or more) days a week you’re entitled to at least 5.6 weeks' (28 days') paid holiday per year.
+If you work full time for 5 (or more) days a week, you’re entitled to at least 5.6 weeks' (28 days') paid holiday a year.

-If you work part time you’re entitled to at least 5.6 weeks' holiday pay pro rata (in proportion to the hours you worked).
-Your holiday entitlement is how many days you work multiplied by 5.6.
+If you work part time, you’re entitled to at least 5.6 weeks' paid holiday in proportion to the hours you worked ('pro rata').

-If your employer gives full-time employees more than the statutory amount of leave, for example they might give 30 days, then part-time employees must get the same, calculated pro rata.
+If your employer gives full-time employees more than the statutory annual leave (for example, 6 weeks), then part-time employees must get the same, calculated pro rata.

-You’re not usually entitled to paid holiday if you’re self employed (run your own business), but it could depend if you’ve been employed on a contract as a worker.
+You’re not usually entitled to paid holiday if you’re self employed (run your own business), but it could depend if you’ve been employed on a contract.
 It’s a good idea to check your employment status to see what your entitlement is.

-For example, if you take a year of maternity leave, you will return with a whole year’s accrued holiday.
-Your employer might let you take some of this before you go on maternity leave.
+For example, if you take a year of maternity leave, you'll return with a whole year’s accrued holiday.
+Your employer might let you take some of this before you go on leave.